 - A. Used playing cards that are not to be re-used must be properly cancelled and removed from service to prevent re-use.
 The removal and cancellation procedure requires CNGC review and approval. - 1.
-New and used playing cards must be maintained in a secure location, with appropriate surveillance coverage, and accessible only to authorized agents. - 2.
-Used playing cards, that are not to be re-used must be properly marked and removed from service to prevent re-use.
+New and used playing cards must be maintained in a secure location, with appropriate surveillance coverage, and accessible only to authorized agents.

-- 3. Used playing cards shall be maintained in a secure location until cancelled (i.e. scored or destroyed), in a manner approved by the CNGC, to prevent unauthorized access and reduce the possibility of tampering. - 4.
-CNGC, or the gaming operation as approved by CNGC, shall establish and the gaming operation shall comply with a reasonable time period, which shall not exceed seven (7) days, within which to mark, cancel, or destroy cards from play. - 5.
-Playing cards associated with an investigation must be retained intact and outside of the established removal and cancellation procedures. - 6.
-A card control log shall be maintained that documents when cards and dice are received on site, distributed to and returned from tables and removed from play by the gaming operation. - 7.
+- 2. Used playing cards shall be maintained in a secure location until cancelled (i.e. scored or destroyed), in a manner approved by the CNGC, to prevent unauthorized access and reduce the possibility of tampering. - 3.
+CNGC, or the gaming operation as approved by CNGC, shall establish and the gaming operation shall comply with a reasonable time period, which shall not exceed seven (7) days, within which to mark, cancel, or destroy cards from play. - 4.
+Playing cards associated with an investigation must be retained intact and outside of the established removal and cancellation procedures. - 5.
+A card control log shall be maintained that documents when cards and dice are received on site, distributed to and returned from tables and removed from play by the gaming operation. - 6.
 If a gaming operation uses plastic cards (not plastic-coated cards), the cards may be used for up to three (3) months if the plastic cards are routinely inspected, and washed or cleaned in a manner and time frame as approved by the CNGC. - B. Shill funds.
 Issuance of shill funds must be recorded and have the written approval of the supervisor. - 1.
 Returned shill funds must be recorded and verified by a supervisor. - 2.
 The replenishment of shill funds must be documented. - C. Chip(s) and token(s).
 Controls must be established and procedures implemented to ensure accountability of chip and token inventory.
 Such controls must include, but are not limited to, the following: - 1.
 Purchase; - 2.
 Receipt; - 3.
 Inventory; - 4.
 Storage; and, - 5.
 Destruction.